One of these controllers is now on my bench.

 These guys are assholes!
-Because it may break up some of the garbage between the plastics of your controller it leaves behind this oily residue which attracts dirt and debris.
+Because it may break up some of the garbage between the plastics of your controller it leaves behind this oily residue that attracts dirt and debris.
 Ultimately you’re going to have to take apart your controller to truly take care of the problem!

 Tools of the trade.

-Nvidia has never been a company known to make their products user repairable. if they just stuck with Phillips head screws on their products they could’ve made the whole procedure a hell of a lot easier.
+Nvidia has never been a company known to make its products user repairable. if they just stuck with Phillips head screws on their products they could’ve made the whole procedure a hell of a lot easier.
 But at least they weren’t total dicks by requiring you to purchase a T8-security bit like the Xbox 360 controllers.